amaan-mulani/Personal-Diary-App/README.md

 # Encrypted Diary App

-A simple C++ console application that allows users to keep a private diary secured with a basic XOR encryption.
-Each user has their own diary file, and entries are timestamped to keep track of when they were made.
+A simple C++ encrypted diary app using XOR cipher.
+Users can write timestamped diary entries saved to a file and read them back decrypted using a secret key.
+Features a menu-driven interface for secure note keeping.

 ---